USA Privacy NoticeDownload the PDF Version Download

 - Payment: We can use and disclose your health information for the purposes of determining coverage, billing and payment.
 For example, a bill sent to your insurance company may include information that identifies you, your diagnoses, procedures and supplies used in your treatment.

-- As Required By Law: We may use and disclose your health information when required to do so by law, including, but not limited to: reporting abuse, neglect and domestic violence; in response to judicial and administrative proceedings; in responding to a law enforcement request for information; or in order to alert law enforcement to criminal conduct on our premises or of a death that may be the result of criminal conduct.
+- As Required By Law: We may use and disclose your health information when required to do so by law, including, but not limited to: reporting abuse, neglect and domestic violence; in response to judicial and administrative proceedings; in responding to a law enforcement request for information; in order to alert law enforcement to criminal conduct on our premises or of a death that may be the result of criminal conduct; for review by legal counsel; or the Department of Health and Human service and the Office for Civil Rights.

 - Public Health Activities: We may disclose your health information for public health reporting, including, but not limited to: child abuse and neglect; reporting communicable diseases and vital statistics; product recalls and adverse events; or notifying person(s) who may have been exposed to a disease or are at risk of contracting or spreading a disease or condition.